benbyford/ai-ethics-framework/Framework.md

 Category

--> persons to who in an organsation this may relate
+-> persons to who in an organisation this may relate

-[general or speicifc technology consideration]
+[general or specific technology consideration]

 - issue / problem / technology area